Wallis (island): Geography

 Rainfall is 2500–3000 mm per year, up to 4000 mm in Wallis and Futuna.
 This rain is likely at least 260 days in a year, and the humidity is 80%.
 The rainy season lasts from November to April.
 The same period (November to March), the season of storms, is associated with the passage over the territory of the islands of powerful tropical cyclones.
 It is followed, in May to October–December, by a cooler and drier season because of the predominance in this period of the southeast trade winds.

 Climate

 Climate data of Wallis Island

 Wallis (Hihifo District) has a tropical rainforest climate (Köppen climate classification Af).
 The average annual temperature in Hihifo is 27.6 C. The average annual rainfall is 3278.7 mm with January as the wettest month.
 The temperatures are highest on average in April, at around 28.0 C, and lowest in July, at around 27.0 C. The highest temperature ever recorded in Hihifo was 33.4 C on 29 April 2004; the coldest temperature ever recorded was 18.0 C on 14 July 2014.

 Climate crisis

-Whilst Wallis is not in danger of complete submersion due to the rising sea-levels, the majority of the population live in coastal settlements, which will be affected.
+Whilst Wallis is high enough to be in no danger of complete submersion due to the rising sea-levels, most of the population lives in coastal settlements which will be affected.